 The pallet truck is covered by PUWER.

 Although the pallet truck lifts and lowers, its primary function is to move.

 The primary function of the forklift is to lift items – it is covered by LOLER and PUWER.

 LOLER will cover all of the lifting items i.e. chains, forks, and controls and PUWER covers everything else.

 What is the difference between a service and a thorough examination?

-A service can be carried out by a maintenance engineer who might change oil or tyres e.g like a car service at a garage.
-A thorough examination must be carried out by a competent person who has the knowledge and experience to be able to detect the defects e.g like an MOT – it’s a statutory legal requirement.
+A service can be carried out by a maintenance engineer who might change oil or tyres e.g. like a car service at a garage.
+A thorough examination must be carried out by a competent person who has the knowledge and experience to be able to detect defects e.g. like an MOT – it’s a statutory legal requirement.